emilybernard1/santas-helper/README.md

   - update gifts
   - mark whether a gift has been bought
   - mark whether a gift has been wrapped
-  - make a Santas Secrets List for each of your loved ones that's related to their wishlist
+  - make a Santas Secrets List for each of my loved ones that's related to their wishlist

 ## Stretch	Goals